Last updated

 Before running the commands in this guide, ensure you meet the following prerequisites.

-Have the AWS CLI installed on your system (see how to download and install it).
+Have the AWS CLI installed on your system (see ).

 Your AWS CLI must be configured with appropriate IAM credentials.